Skip Navigation

 Sarcoidosis Overview

 Sarcoidosis is an inflammatory disease that can affect almost any organ in the body, although it most commonly appears in the lungs.
-In general, this disease causes heightened immunity, meaning that instead of your immune system protecting your body from disease and infection, it overreacts and causes damage to organs and tissues.
+In general, sarcoidosis is the result of an overly aggressive immune system, which leads to damage to several organs.

 There are no known causes of sarcoidosis, but it may be due to excessive sensitivity to environmental factors, genetics or an extreme immune response to infection.